Bob Glauber: Life and career

 Glauber was raised in White Plains, New York.

 Glauber was a sports reporter for The Journal News before he joined Newsday in 1989.
 While at Newsday, Glauber initially covered the New York Giants and New York Jets for 2 years before moving on to become Newsday's national football columnist starting in 1992.
 In 1993, Glauber became a national football columnist at The Sporting News for three years before devoting himself entirely to Newsday.
 Glauber has also been a guest panelists on ESPN's Around the Horn.
 Glauber also has dabbled in sports radio, appearing as one of the panelists on 'Around the NFL' with Bob Berger and Bruce Murray.
-Glauber recently wrote a book Guts and Genius: The Story of Three Unlikely Coaches Who Came to Dominate the NFL in the '80s which will be released in late November 2018.
+Glauber recently wrote a book Guts and Genius: The Story of Three Unlikely Coaches Who Came to Dominate the NFL in the '80s which was released in November 2018.
 This book details how Bill Walsh, Joe Gibbs, and Bill Parcells impacted the National Football League forever.

+Glauber was a member of the 13-person panel that selected the Top 100 Players in Giants history.